Wired for Overconfidence: A Mechanistic Perspective on Inflated Verbalized Confidence in LLMs: Discussion

 \section{Discussion}

 \textbf{Verbalized overconfidence likely reflects a mismatch between confidence verbalization and factual uncertainty.} Our results can be interpreted in light of \citet{teplica2025sciurus}, which argues that a model’s actual uncertainty is generated largely in the same parts in LLMs that support factuality.
-If verbalized confidence faithfully reported this uncertainty, one would expect the circuit underlying verbalized confidence to align closely with factual retrieval circuit and to vary with the task-dependent computation that supports answering.
-Instead, we find that the circuit driving inflated verbalized confidence is highly conserved across datasets within each model family, indicating a relatively fixed model-internal mechanism.
+If verbal confidence faithfully reported this uncertainty, one would expect the circuit underlying verbal confidence to align closely with factual retrieval circuit and to vary with the task-dependent computation that supports answering.
+Instead, the circuit driving inflated verbal confidence is highly conserved across datasets within each model, and the answer-substitution controls (Application~\ref{app:robustness}) show that it responds to the committed answer largely independently of that answer's correctness, consistent with behavioral evidence that verbal confidence is largely answer-independent \citep{seo2026advice}.
 The direct circuit comparison (Figure~\ref{fig:dual}) reinforces this mismatch: the verbal confidence circuit is more concentrated in middle-to-late layers and denser near the logits, whereas the factual retrieval circuit spans a longer pathway through earlier and middle layers.
-Taken together, these findings suggest that verbalized overconfidence arises from a compact causal core that is structurally misaligned with the model's factuality-sensitive computation.
-The model encodes genuine uncertainty through its reasoning pathway, but the confidence verbalization circuit fails to faithfully relay that signal, and is instead shaped by a confidence-writing mechanism that may impose a default high-confidence bias
+Taken together, these findings suggest that verbalized overconfidence arises from a compact, correctness-insensitive confidence-writing core that is structurally misaligned with the model's factuality-sensitive computation and may impose a default high-confidence bias.

 \textbf{CMCs form a compact causal core of verbalized overconfidence, but not the full confidence-estimation system.} The intervention results show that the discovered CMCs account for a substantial share of verbalized overconfidence: manipulating only the top-10 components already yields large calibration gains.
 At the same time, the best results occur at moderate steering strengths rather than under maximal intervention.
 One interpretation is that these components form only part of a broader confidence-estimation system, so stronger intervention begins to disrupt other useful confidence-related computation.
 Another is that the steering direction $\mathbf{v}_{\text{conf}}$, estimated as an average over Bucket~1 samples, only approximates the true per-example overconfidence axis, so excessive scaling amplifies this approximation error.
 Under either interpretation, the CMCs are best understood as a compact causal core that disproportionately biases the model toward inflated confidence, while the full system of confidence estimation remains an open question.